 CONCLUSIONS: Among patients reported to have undergone optimal cytoreduction, 40% were found to have lesions >1cm on postoperative, pretreatment imaging.
 Although inflammatory changes and/or rapid tumor regrowth could account for the discordance, the impact on PFS and distribution of RD may suggest underestimation by the operating surgeon.

 Obstetrics & Gynecology

 Eskander, Ramez N; Kauderer, James; Tewari, Krishnansu S; Mannel, Robert S; Bristow, Robert E; O'Malley, David M; Rubin, Stephen C; Glaser, Gretchen E; Hamilton, Chad A; Fujiwara, Keiichi; Huh, Warner K; Ueland, Frederick; Stephan, Jean-Marie; and Burger, Robert A, "Correlation between Surgeon's assessment and radiographic evaluation of residual disease in women with advanced stage ovarian cancer reported to have undergone optimal surgical cytoreduction: An NRG Oncology/Gynecologic Oncology Group study."
 (2018).
-All Publications.
+Journal Articles and Abstracts.
 153.